 check_q1(pd.DataFrame())

-For the first set of questions, running the check_qN
+For the first set of questions, running the check_qN on the correct answer returns True.

 For the second set of questions, using this function to check a correct answer will present an informative graph!